ejardim/MSE-with-FLR-and-a4a-course/README.md

 - To run the code one will need to install the packages, store the data files somewhere and load them into the R environment.
 Note some scripts will need to be edited to read the files from the right location.

-- The presentations and code were adapted to the new package version, 2.x.
+- The presentations and code were adapted to the mse package version 2.x.

 - The course was co-funded by the H202 project Pandora (https://www.pandora-fisheries-project.eu/)